30 Best Places To Visit In Karnataka, India - Updated 2024

 Source: Photo by Wikimedia Commons user Vinayaraj used under CC BY-SA 3.0

-Most people know Udupi for its world-famous cuisine and, of course, its celebrated Krishna Temple, but this city in coastal Karnataka also boasts pristine beaches!
+Most people know Udupi for its world-famous cuisine and, of course, its celebrated Krishna Temple, but I think this coastal city’s pristine beaches also deserve some attention!
 Pay your respects at the 13th-century temple dedicated to Lord Krishna, then explore its popular beaches—St Mary’s Island, Malpe Beach and Kapu Beach.
 If you have time, you can visit Barkur, a cluster of three villages just outside this beach town that consists of ruins of forts and temples.

 Visited this place?